 Date finished: August 26, 1983.

-The Crown F-16A kit, which is also available from Revell Germany and Minicraft, is in fact based on the YF-16 design, but was retooled to match F-16A dimensions.
-The way this was done, makes it easy to convert the kit into a YF-16 prototype.
+The Crown F-16A kit, which was also reboxed by Revell Germany (cat.nr.4006) and later released by Minicraft (cat.nr.4424), is in fact based on the YF-16 design, but was retooled to match F-16A dimensions.
+The way this was done, makes it easy to convert the kit back into a YF-16 prototype.

 The model depicts the 2nd prototype in experimental "Sky & Clouds" camouflage.
 For